ciribob/DCS-CTLD/README.md

 * Coloured Smoke Marker Drops
 * Extractable Soldier Spawn at a trigger zone
 * Extractable soldier groups added via mission editor
-* Unit construction using crates spawned at a logistics area and dropped via cargo sling
+* Unit construction using crates spawned at a logistics area and dropped via Simulated Cargo Sling or Real Cargo Sling
     * HAWK AA System requires 3 separate and correct crates to build
         * HAWK system can also be rearmed after construction by dropping another Hawk Launcher nearby and unpacking
     * HMMWV TOW